heatherbaier/dist-ml/k8s/intro.md

           nvidia.com/gpu: 1
           cpu: "2"
 ```
 Practically, this means you don't have to know much about the underlying architecture of the system - you just tell it what resources you need, and it will find them on the appropriate node(s).
+The downside is that you get less granular control over the exact resources you may receive.

 ### Pods vs. Running on Cores and Isolation